heritage-standards/fish/content/page/fish-terminologies.md

 > Thesauri last updated August 2025 (version 28)

-All of the csv files, rdf/skos links below are current; however, due to an ongoing technical issue we have been unable to produce updated pdf versions of some of our terminologies for this release; those affected by this are:
+All of the csv files are current; however, due to an ongoing technical issue we have been unable to produce updated pdf versions of some of our terminologies for this release; those affected by this are:

 1. Archaeological Objects